MicroTechEE/MSP430-I2C/README.md

   - Peripheral Address
   - Number of Bytes being written
-  - Pointer ( or array ) of data to be written o Typically, two bytes are written at a time, first being register address and second is data being written
+  - Pointer ( or array ) of data to be written
+      * Typically, two bytes are written at a time, first being register address and second is data being written

 ### Example:
   Write one byte to address 0x10 on our device ( address 0x34 ).